The Shipping Law Review: France

 ii Contracts of carriage

-The 1968 Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading (the Hague-Visby Rules) are enforceable in France.
-France signed the UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules) but did not issue the decree necessary for its entry into force; thus, the Hamburg Rules have not been ratified and are not applied by the French courts unless the parties have inserted a paramount clause in the contract of carriage.
+The 1968 Protocol to amend the International Convention for the Unification of Certain Rules of Law Relating to Bills of Lading (the Hague-Visby Rules) is enforceable in France.
+The UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules) is not applied by the French courts unless the parties have inserted a paramount clause in the contract of carriage.

 iii Cargo claims